cvanh/wiri/backend/README.md

 install the packages using `composer install` and then copy the .env.example to .env.

 ## boring design shit
+models:

-users
+    - users
-producers(stores, growers, transporters)
+    - producers(stores, growers, transporters)
-products
-reviews
+    - products(concentrates,buds, rolling paper)
+    - reviews/comments

 ## docs
 you can generate docs with `php artisan scribe:generate`